June Program Chair - Bob Ferguson

 April Program Chair - Gabe Gruber

 - Apr 1, 2025 – Speaking Up, Standing Together: Starting the Conversation on Domestic Violence – Our speaker Marianne McCrone is a licensed professional counselor and the clinical director of child and adolescent services at the Rachel Coalition, within the Domestic Violence Counseling Program at Jewish Family Service of MetroWest, New Jersey.
 She will present an overview of the dynamics and prevalence of domestic violence, with an emphasis on violence in our local community, and services provided by JFS/Rachel Coalition.
-The session will be geared toward engaging men in the conversation around domestic violence, highlighting the important role men play in gender-based violence, and understanding the experiences of survivors. [in-person and on Zoom]
+The session will be geared toward engaging men in the conversation around domestic violence, highlighting the important role men play in gender-based violence, and understanding the experiences of survivors. [video to appear]

 - Apr 8, 2025 – What is Cognitive Behavioral Therapy? – Cognitive behavioral therapy (CBT) is an effective form of treatment for a variety of mental health disorders including depression, anxiety, obsessive compulsive disorder, phobias, post-traumatic stress disorder and others.
 Dr. James Korman, a clinical psychologist, is chief behavioral health officer at Summit Health.
 He is a fellow of the Academy of Cognitive Behavioral Therapy and a certified cognitive behavioral therapist.
-He will discuss the process of CBT and how it effects change, as well as its potential benefits for mental health and physical health outcomes. [in-person and on Zoom]
+He will discuss the process of CBT and how it effects change, as well as its potential benefits for mental health and physical health outcomes. [video to appear]

 - Apr 22, 2025 – Managing Medication Mayhem – Our presenter Laura Balsamini holds a doctorate in pharmacy and leads the clinical and operational pharmacy management services for all Summit Health clients.
 Managing one’s own complex medication coverage or that of a loved one can be challenging and even overwhelming.
 She will cover issues of medication coverage and affordability, high risk medication in older adults, as well as tips on assessing timing for taking certain medications.
-She will also address side effects and adverse events, improving adherence to prescribed regimens, and maintaining up-to-date medication lists. [in-person and on Zoom]
+She will also address side effects and adverse events, improving adherence to prescribed regimens, and maintaining up-to-date medication lists. [video on request by members]

 - Apr 29, 2025 – The Refugee Community of World War II in Shanghai, China – Old Guard member and April MPC Dr. Gabriel Gruber is the son of parents who were forced to flee from Vienna, Austria in 1939 and spend the war years in Shanghai.
-Dr. Gruber will discuss historical events leading up to his parents’ need to leave Vienna, facts about life in Shanghai during the war years, and the challenges faced by the refugees, as well as personal stories regarding his parents’ experiences. [in-person and on Zoom]
+Dr. Gruber will discuss historical events leading up to his parents’ need to leave Vienna, facts about life in Shanghai during the war years, and the challenges faced by the refugees, as well as personal stories regarding his parents’ experiences. [video to appear]

 March Program Chair – Steven McCabe